Two ways to get rid of OCD patterns today

 OCD can have you…

 We joke a lot about OCD, calling ourselves this when we like things straight.
-However, in greater extremes this can really hold someone back in life.
-Not to mention, cause loads of dread, isolation, and suffering.
+However, in greater extremes, this can really hold someone back in life.
+Not to mention that it causes loads of dread, isolation, and suffering.

 OCD is an anxiety.